-The LINE\ADDRESSSTATE message gets sent when the status of an address changes on a line that is currently open by the application.
+The LINE_ADDRESSSTATE message gets sent when the status of an address changes on a line that is currently open by the application.
 The application can invoke lineGetAddressStatus to determine the current status of the address.

-''' LINE_ADDRESSSTATE

-dwParam1 = (DWORD) idAddress;

-dwParam2 = (DWORD) AddressState;
+LINE_ADDRESSSTATE dwDevice = (DWORD) hLine; dwCallbackInstance = (DWORD) hCallback; dwParam1 = (DWORD) idAddress; dwParam2 = (DWORD) AddressState; dwParam3 = (DWORD) 0;